Fact checked

 While there are some variations in language and rule in each province, the general criteria for a legal will in Canada are:

-1. You must be of sound mind and over the age of majority in your province - There are some circumstances in some provinces, that allow you to make a will if you have not reached the age of majority (ie. marriage, have children, member of the armed forces)
+1. You must be of sound mind and over the age of majority in your province - There are special circumstances in some provinces that allow you to make a will if you have not reached the age of majority (ie. marriage, have children, member of the armed forces)

 2. The will must be signed in wet ink, in the presence of two valid witnesses who must also sign to confirm - Any will that is typed (not holographic), must follow this requirement.
 Even if you have filled in the blanks in your will kit by hand, the typed/printed form falls under this category.